Everything PR News

 What are the biggest executive branding mistakes?

-Treating LinkedIn as a substitute for citation-grade press.
-Letting the executive's category position drift.
-Biographical inconsistency across surfaces.
-Treating earned media as transactional.
+Treating LinkedIn engagement as a substitute for citation-grade press.
+Letting the executive's category position drift over time.
+Allowing biographical inconsistency across LinkedIn, the corporate bio, conference bios, and the personal site.
+Treating earned media as transactional rather than continuous.
 Ignoring the AI engine citation graph entirely.
+Each mistake produces compounding damage measured in years of foregone institutional opportunity.

 EPR Editorial Team